jamesrr39/ownmap-app/README.md

 You can then run `make run_dev_server__basic_style`.
 This will start a web server.
 In the logs you can see the address that it is serving on.
 Open up a web browser and go to that address.
 You will see an interactive slippy map with tiles being served from your tileserver.

-### parquet
+### parquet: importing an OSM extract to parquet format

-DuckDB is a great tool to debug your parquet files with.
+The importer (to parquet) is

+#### libduckdb

+You need to install the shared object for `duckdb` to use the parquet reader (for now).
+You can do this but downloading it from the [duckdb installation page](https://duckdb.org/docs/installation/) and then putting it in one of the directories that the linker will look for it.

+On Linux you can choose from the directories in the output of `ld -lduckdb --verbose`.

+You can also install the `duckdb` application to interactively query the resulting parquet file.

-Install it, and then change directory in the terminal to the directory where you have the parquet files.
+To do this, install it, and then change directory in the terminal to the directory where you have the parquet files.
 Then run `duckdb` and try out these example queries:

 ```
 -- Look at how duckdb views the files